w3f/polkadot-wiki/docs/learn/learn-xcm-transport.md

 :::caution

-XCMP is currently under development and most cross-chain message passing uses HRMP channels for the time being.
+XCMP is currently under development, and most of the cross-chain messages pass through HRMP channels for the time being.

 :::